tretbar/check_mk/esx_vsphere_hostsystem_dpm/README.md

 This package extends esx_vsphere_hostsystem.cpu_usage, esx_vsphere_hostsystem.mem_usage, esx_vsphere_hostsystem.state from esx_vsphere_hostsystem to support DPM.

 The check script overrides static OMD - "esx_vsphere_hostsystem" with script in local file hierarchy, but imports and executes original one to be update-save.
+Configure check_mk to get host power status from vCenter and set "host check command" to "Overall state".